Colors for Decorating

 because there are so many choices, you may never have to "mix up"

-your own special color.
+special color.
 Candyland Crafts offers dozens of "ready to use"products for adding color.

 Color Mist Spray Colors.

 particular shade, or you know the color you want, but don't happen to

 have it.
 Or you need to decorate a large cake, and the use of a icing color is much less expensive than the ready made.
 To create your

 own colors you can mix & match from available colors using: